Dhoom

-Released theatrically on 27 August 2004, Dhoom received mixed reviews from critics.
-While its performances, action choreography, and music were praised, its storyline drew criticism and was unfavorably compared to Hollywood action franchises such as The Fast and the Furious, Ocean's, and Death Race.
-Despite this, the film emerged as a commercial success, grossing over ₹290 million (US$3.4 million) in India, making it the third highest-grossing Indian film of the year.
-Over time, it gained cult status and is credited with reviving the action genre in mainstream Hindi cinema.
+Dhoom was released on 27 August 2004 to mixed reviews from critics with praise for its performances, action sequences and soundtrack, but criticism for its script and it was negatively compared to other Hollywood franchises like Fast and Furious, Death Race, and Ocean's.
+The film became a commercial success by grossing over ₹290 million in India, thus becoming the third highest-grossing Indian film of 2004.
+It also achieved cult status over the years since its release.

-At the 50th Filmfare Awards, Dhoom received six nominations, including Best Film, Best Performance in a Negative Role (Abraham) and Best Music Director (Pritam), and won two awards: Best Editing and Best Sound Design.
+At the 50th Filmfare Awards, Dhoom received 6 nominations, including Best Film, Best Villain (John Abraham) and Best Music Director (Pritam), and won 2 awards – Best Editing and Best Sound Design.